Where to Find App Developers for Your Project? A Guide Through Reliable Sources

 What differentiates Clutch.co from other listings is that app developers’ reliability is scrupulously verified.
 Every review added to the company’s profile is a written outcome of a direct conversation of cutch representatives with a client.
 For projects valued at less than $25 000, people are encouraged to sign the opinion online after signing with Google or LinkedIn account.
 Reading those opinions, you are sure they come directly from clients.
 There’s also an average rating from all opinions submitted.

 Keep in mind, though, that number of reviews depends on the willingness of clients to share their opinion with Clutch.co.
 Not every company wants to do that, and not every project can be described (and publicly presented as a portfolio).
-For example, we have only 17 reviews, although we’ve done more than 85 successful projects.
+For example, we have only 23 reviews, although we’ve done more than 85 successful projects.

 There’s another catch in review scoring: don’t forget that people have different expectations and what one scores on 5, for someone else, it’s just a strong 4.
 It’s a good practice to read those reviews instead of just looking at aggregated numbers.

-On clutch.co, apart from reviews and rating, you’ll find specialisation (mobile, web, custom software in case of development), portfolio, the hourly rate, number of employees, minimal project cost and more.
+On clutch.co, apart from reviews and ratings, you’ll find specialisation (mobile, web, custom software in case of development), portfolio, hourly rate, number of employees, minimal project cost and more.
 You can also find out when the company was established, what clients they usually work with (small, medium, large), what frameworks they use and what kind of apps they build.

 You can change displaying order at the top right corner of the list.
 Instead of sponsored, you can display verified companies first, those with more reviews, ratings or in alphabetical order.
 You can also sort them by the highest Clutch rank, which considers factors like portfolios, specialisation, reviews and badges.

-Within the Clutch.io browser, you can also use a few very convenient filters, such as geolocation, services offered, project size, hourly rate, industries they worked for, reviews number and many more.
+Within the Clutch.co browser, you can also use a few very convenient filters, such as geolocation, services offered, project size, hourly rate, industries they worked for, reviews number and many more.
 You can also simply look through a particular category.

 By the way, here you can check out TeaCode’s profile on Clutch.